Chapter 18 Part 1

 RENT A CAR OR TAKE THE TRAIN

 I love the trains of Europe.
 If you are visiting the major cities of Europe there is no other rational or more pleasant way of getting from the center of one to the center of another, unless there is a big body of water between them.
 Then you take a ferry, another utterly enjoyable experience.
-For an illustrated introduction to trains and ferries see chapter 17, Trains in Europe.
+For an illustrated introduction to trains and ferries see chapter 17, Trains in Europe: A Primer for Riding the Rails.

 But if you are planning a trip to see the bucolic regions of a country or two, the smart way to go is the good old American way — by car.
 I have driven throughout much of Europe on various trips — Holland, Germany, France, Italy, Poland, Ukraine, Turkey, Sweden, and at least a half dozen other countries.
 Having a car is certainly the best way to explore specific regions like Burgundy and Bavaria in depth.
 Have a plan or amble about the villages and Dorfs, stay in small country gites and Gasthauses, and dine in auberges and Stubes.
 If you plan some shopping you don't need to worry about carrying your purchases around.
 I love old and unusual junque from flea markets in Europe and can easily fill a car trunk in a few weeks with new found valuables.